Photo: Melissa Miller/SOCCOM

 The team representing the National Science Foundation-funded Southern Ocean Carbon and Climate Observations and Modeling (SOCCOM) project reports its findings in the Nov.
 29 issue of the journal Nature Climate Change.

 Prevailing westerly winds have sped up as climate warms.
 Models show that the wind speedup does not change the ocean currents much.
-Rather, it energizes ocean eddies, which are circular movements of water running counter to main cuurents.
+Rather, it energizes ocean eddies, which are circular movements of water running counter to main currents.

 “From both observations and models, we find that the ocean heat change is causing the significant ocean current acceleration detected during recent decades,” said Jia-Rui Shi, formerly a PhD student at Scripps Oceanography and currently a postdoctoral researcher at Woods Hole Oceanographic Institution.